MediaComem/comem-archidep/ex/floodit-deployment.md

   [OpenJDK][openjdk], one of the most popular open source implementations originally released by Sun.

   The OpenJDK publishes easy-to-install APT packages.
-You can list then with:
+You can list them with:

   ```bash
   $> apt search openjdk-